scipy-conference/scipy_proceedings/papers/rocketpy_team/paper.rst

 While :code:`scipy.integrate.solve_ivp` does offer the :code:`events` argument to aid in this, it is not possible to use it with most of the events that need to be tracked, since they cannot be expressed in the necessary form.

 As an example, consider the very common event of a parachute ejection system.
-In order to simulate real-time algorithms, the necessary inputs to the ejection algorithm need to be supplied at regular intervals to simulate the desired sampling rate.
+To simulate real-time algorithms, the necessary inputs to the ejection algorithm need to be supplied at regular intervals to simulate the desired sampling rate.
 Furthermore, the ejection algorithm cannot be called multiple times without real data since it generally stores all the inputs it gets to calculate if the rocket has reached the apogee to trigger the parachute release